chenth44/chenth44.github.io/_pages/about.md

 Welcome to my homepage!
 I am a research assistant at **the Chinese University of Hong Kong (CUHK)**, working under the supervision of [Prof. Yu Li](https://liyu95.com).
 Currently, our research focuses on non-coding RNA annotation using deep learning.
 Before that, I obtained my Bachelor's degree (first honor) in Computer Science from **CUHK** in 2022.
 My bachelor thesis, supervised by [Prof. Chi-Wing Fu](https://www.cse.cuhk.edu.hk/~cwfu/), focused on 3D object detection.

-My research interests span a variety of fields, including deep learning, computer vision, computer graphics, and bioinformatics.
+My research interests span a variety of fields, including **deep learning**, **computer vision**, **computer graphics**, and **bioinformatics**.
 I am passionate about leveraging the power of deep learning to address real-world problems and enhance the quality of our lives.

 I am also an amateur violinist and music creator.
 I am a fan of classical music.